darkfeline/TouhouS/doc/dev/sprite.rst

    added sprites are drawn.
 Layers are drawn in order, meaning layers further back in the tuple will appear on top of earlier ones.

+   SpriteDrawer can be replaced in place with :class:`DrawerStack` (Hooray for OOP!).

    .. note::

       Due to an implementation detail, Labels are drawn after all